Elberton, Gloucestershire

-Elberton is a small village and former civil parish, now in the parish of Aust, in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
-In 1931 the parish had a population of 137.
+Elberton is a village in the civil parish of Aust, in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
+In 2011 it had a population of 99.

 The village is located near the River Severn and the Severn Bridge, and is situated on the main road between the villages of Aust and Alveston.
 The nearest town is Thornbury and the nearest city is Bristol.
 Neighbouring villages also include Olveston and Littleton-upon-Severn.

 Elberton is mostly a farming community, with a church, a village hall, and a garage.

 History

 The name Elberton means the farmstead of a man called Æthelbeorht.
 The name dates back to at least 1086, when the village was listed in the Domesday Book.
+In 1931 the parish had a population of 137.
 On 1 April 1935, the parish was abolished and merged with Aust.

 Elberton Camp

 The earthworks of an Iron Age defended settlement, Elberton Camp, can be found in the Vineyards Brake woodland overlooking the village.